 Wrap | Full | 3/4 wrap | Half wrap |

-Wake Graphics also does vinyl wrapping of RV slide outs.
-Their pricing is a little weird since the wrapping of two slide out costs more than you’d expect (two times $247 would be $494, less than $548).
-However, maybe Wake Graphics has mixed up their numbers – if the price of wrapping one slide out was $274, all the numbers would make sense.
+Wake Graphics also does vinyl wrapping of RV slide-outs.
+Their pricing is a little weird since wrapping two slides costs more than you’d expect (two times $247 would be $494, less than $548).
+However, maybe Wake Graphics has mixed up their numbers – if the price of wrapping one slide out were $274, all the numbers would make sense.

 Windows

-Wake Graphics also offers perforated graphics on windows, which is a thing that may or may not be offered by other companies.
+Wake Graphics also offers perforated graphics on Windows, which may or may not be offered by other companies.

-The cost of window graphics is $93 per window on either the passenger or driver side of the RV.
+Window graphics cost $93 per window on the RV’s passenger or driver’s side.
 Window wrapping on the back costs $186 per window.

 Design & shipping